awpalex/www.awpsec.net/content/about.md

 title: "About"
 draft: False
 ---
-I am a Cyber Security student at a university in the UK.
-I specifically have an interest in penetration testing, after having completed a work experience placement at a local Cyber Security company.
+Hi, I'm a Cyber Security student at a university in the UK.
+I am specifically interested in penetration testing.
 ***
 You can find out how to contact me [here](/contact)